Panamint City Ghost Town, Death Valley

 There are a couple other mines, called the Dakota and Hemlock mine that are located South from Panamint City and over the mountain pass.
 I have not been to these mines personally, but I do know they exist and their general locations.
 Next time I visit Panamint, I plan on searching out and exploring these mines.
 Another historic and cultural site to see is the pictographs.
 The presence of these pictographs indicates this area was inhabited by the Shoshone and/or Kawaiisu not long before the town was inhabited.
 The pictographs are pretty neat to see and are very clear and detailed.
 They are located in a small rock cave on the north side of the main trail in Panamint City, just below the Hilton.

 There is also another mine camp further back in the canyon east of the Panamint Hilton and the trail is located by large green water tank (which is typically full of water).
 It’s clear that there were also mining operations underway in this area as well.
 Although there is clear evidence of a mining camp, the camp has seen better days and most of the buildings have been destroyed over time.
 We hiked past this camp as far as we could, but the brush is so overgrown we weren’t able to get past a certain point and the trail ended.
-I will also include this as a waypoint on the map below.
 This whole area is just plain fun and exciting to explore, it really makes you feel connected to another place and time in history.
 If you decide to take this adventure, please be extra cautious and mindful in these areas.
 This place is old, fragile and delicate.
-As I will say at the end of every post, please do what you can to keep these places pristine and help make them better if possible.
+As I will say at the end of every post, please do what you can to keep these places pristine.
 Be respectful, hold others accountable and always leave no trace.
+Even better, leave it better than you found it!
+If you need more info on best outdoor practices or the 7 Leave No Trace Principals, go check out www.LNT.orgPANAMINT SPRINGS WEATHER